Contact Us

 Which is the best season for trekking?

-Generally two seasons, autumn and springs are known as the best season for trekking in Nepal.
+Generally, two seasons, autumn and spring, are known as the best seasons for trekking in Nepal.
 However, all seasons are possible to operate trekking with four distinct seasons:

-The temperature is mildly warm in lowlands while moderate in higher altitudes.
-The rain will be just finished so that the greenery will be seen everywhere.
+The temperature is mildly warm in the lowlands, while moderate in higher altitudes.
+The rain will have just finished so that the greenery will be seen everywhere.
 This is also the time of flowers to blossom.
-Especially Rhododendron blooms in the Annapurna and Langtang region.
+Especially, rhododendrons bloom in the Annapurna and Langtang regions.

-This season is called Monsoon Season.
-The climate will be hot, hazy and quite wet.
-Thunderstorm and rain struck occasionally in the evening.
-Despite wet, in the morning, the sky will be cleared so that we can see the astonishing mountain views.
-Similarly, often the wildflowers, butterflies abundantly were seen.
-Alternatively, people can also do the trek in Rain shadows area like Manang, Mustang, Dolpo and other places
+This season is called the monsoon season.
+The climate will be hot, hazy, and quite wet.
+Thunderstorms and rain struck occasionally in the evening.
+Despite wet, in the morning, the sky will be clear so that we can see the astonishing mountain views.
+Similarly, often the wildflowers, butterflies were seen.
+Alternatively, people can also do the trek in rain shadow areas like Manang, Mustang, Dolpo, and other places

-1. C) Autumn Season (Between September – November)
+1. C) Autumn Season (Between September and November)

-This is one of the pick seasons for trekking.
-Everest and Annapurna lodges and hotels will be almost reserved.
-Therefore, while in the trekking, the guide and porter rush to pre-reserve their rooms in the destination.
+This is one of the peak seasons for trekking.
+Everest and Annapurna lodges and hotels will be almost fully reserved.
+Therefore, while trekking, the guide and porter rush to pre-reserve their rooms at the destination.
 The weather is highly pleasant.
-The sky will be cleared in the daytime and morning so that the mountains open up with glittering colors.
-Meanwhile, this Hindu’s biggest festival Dashain and Tihar falls in the same season.
-Trekkers can experience the Nepali culture and lifestyle of people.
+The sky will be clear in the daytime and morning so that the mountains open up with glittering colors.
+Meanwhile, this Hindu’s biggest festivals, Dashain and Tihar, fall in the same season.
+Trekkers can experience the Nepali culture and lifestyle of the people.

 1. D) Winter season

-The winter is cool and the sky is clear with occasional snowfalls in the higher elevation.
-Morning and night are cold but daytime is warm when sunny.
-This is the good season to hike and trek in the lower elevation.
+The winter is cool, and the sky is clear with occasional snowfall in higher elevations.
+Morning and night are cold, but daytime is warm when sunny.
+This is a good season to hike and trek in the lower elevation.

-What are the trekking gears and equipment needed to bring?
+What trekking gear and equipment are needed to bring?

-The following are the checklists that needed to be brought themselves by the trekkers:
+The following are the checklists that need to be brought by the trekkers:

 Checklist